What to Look out for and how to help relieve the Symptoms of Measles.

 We are going to tell you what the prognosis is, what the symptoms are, what preventative measures to take and then we are going to give you some really cool natural help for soothing the symptoms of measles.

-childs' school that have Roseola, then rather take your kid out
+- If you know there are kids at your child's school that have Roseola, then rather take your kid out of school.

-Page down to see some helpful natural tips on soothing the symptoms of Roseola.
+- Page down to see the treatment for treating the symptoms of measles

 Rubella is an infection that affects the skin and